James Pollock (American politician): Political career

+Governorship (1855-1858)

-Pollock was nominated by the Whig Party for the governor's race in 1854, amid controversy surrounding the Kansas–Nebraska Act.
+Pollock was nominated by the Whig Party for the governor's race in 1854, amid controversy surrounding the Kansas–Nebraska Act. his campaign was favored by advocates of powerful temperance and nativist movements.
+He defeated the Democratic nominee, and the incumbent governor William Bigler by 36,831 votes.

 A large crowd attended his inaugural ceremonies on January 16, 1855.
 Historians believe this was the first Pennsylvania inaugural ceremony to be held in the "open air."
 Attendance was estimated at 10,000 to 15,000 guests.

 During his administration, Pennsylvania began to sell its publicly held railroads and canals, and he helped steer the state through the financial Panic of 1857.
 He chaired the Pennsylvania delegation to the Peace Conference of 1861, and was appointed by President Lincoln as Director of the Philadelphia mint that same year.
 While leading the United States Mint, he was instructed by the Secretary of the Treasury Salmon P. Chase in a letter to come up with suggestions for including "the trust of our people in God" in a motto on America's coins.
 Pollock proposed a number of mottos, including "Our Trust Is In God" and "God Our Trust," which Chase ultimately revised to "In God We Trust".

+Later career

 During his tenure at the Mint, the American Philosophical Society elected Pollock to membership in 1863.

 Pollock was a member of the National Reform Association, which seeks to add a Christian amendment to the U.S. Constitution.

 The 1864 two-cent piece was the first coin with the approved motto and today all American coins are inscribed with "In God We Trust."

 James Pollock was also a trustee of Lafayette College from 1855 to 1876, and its president from 1863 onwards.